- Library & Technology

 Yes, there are two ways for guests to connect, either via eduroam or the Wellesley Guest network.

 Otherwise, guests can connect to the Wellesley Guest WiFi network.
 After connecting the first time, open a web browser, attempt to visit any website and you should be redirected to the Guest portal.
 Guests should review the Acceptable Use terms, enter their email address, and click Accept to access the network.
 This access should last 18 hours and can be renewed at that time.

 Alumnae may connect to the Wellesley Guest network using the instructions above.

 Some devices are not capable of connecting to Wellesley Secure due to the type of encryption (WPA2 Enterprise).
-The following gaming consoles should be able to automatically connect to the Wellesley Guest WiFi network:
+The following gaming consoles should be able to connect to the Wellesley Setup WiFi network automatically:

 - Xbox 360

 If you have other devices that do not support WPA2 Enterprise encryption, you will need to self-register the device on the My Devices network access portal, then connect it to the Wellesley Setup WiFi network.
 Login to MyDevices with your Wellesley Domain Account, enter the device's WiFi/MAC Address as the Device ID, add a description such as “username’s Kindle” and click Submit.
 Then connect the device to the Wellesley Setup network.

 If you need help finding your devices WiFi Address, please contact the Help Desk.